-After the May 15th deadline, the Director will review all completed applications and determine which participants are accepted.
-Acceptance/non-acceptance notification will be provided via email by the end of May.
+The Director will review all completed applications and determine which participants are accepted.
+Acceptance/non-acceptance notification will be provided via email.
 If you require an earlier decision, please indicate this by including a note with your application form.
-Applications received after the May 15th deadline will be considered as space allows.
+Applications will be considered as space allows.

 Once participants are accepted they will be reminded by email from CampDocs to complete the required documents (parental permissions to attend as well as health records).
-These are required by June 15th.
 Updated immunization information (including dates) is also required at that time.
 (If you do not have updated immunization information on hand, you may want to acquire this from your physician now to avoid processing delays.)

 When students are not in class, they are supervised by our wonderful team of Counselors who are specially trained to serve as positive role models, mentors and friends.
 In order to ensure everyone has a safe, healthy and enjoyable time on campus, summer students are expected to abide by the University's summer programs rules and regulations.